filliptm/ComfyUI_FL-Trainer/README.md

 # Some things to know.

 Iv tested the nodes on a cloud instance and it doesn't work as fully intended.
-When you connect everything and hit Queue for the first time it will create a folder in the comfy outputs folder named "FL_train_workspaces".
+When you connect everything and hit Queue for the first time it will create a folder in the comfy/models/Loras folder named "FL_train_workspaces".
 In this folder, you will see a few things.
 - Folder Named after your Lora input
 - Output folder with your epochs
 - Sample_image folder where your samples are stored